 What Does it Mean to Be Pre-Qualified for a Credit Card?

 Finding the right credit card for you can be tricky.
-If you want to compare credit card offers without affecting your credit score, pre-qualification could be the answer.
+Understanding whether you're pre-qualified for a credit card could help you compare credit cards without affecting your credit score.

 How to see if you're pre-qualified for a credit card

-Here are two ways to see if you pre-qualify:
+Here are a few ways to see if you pre-qualify for a credit card:

 • Mail or email offers: Check any promotional communication from your lender or credit card issuer.
 If a bank has reviewed your credit profile and thinks you might qualify, they may send you a pre-approved offer.